Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Main Results

+\begin{proof} We first focus on a restricted class of problems where the distribution of $w_t$ can be constructed via two types of attack vectors $v_t$ and $\tilde v_t$ as:

-conditioned on $\mathcal{F}_t$.
-One can select any arbitrary distribution satisfying Assumption \ref{nondg} for the conditional distribution of $w_t$, given that $w_t$ is an \textit{effective} attack.
-Subsequently, we consider the \textit{complementary} distribution of the selected arbitrary distribution, ensuring that the distribution of $w_t$ satisfies Assumption \ref{advnon} at the attack times.
-The equation \eqref{alpha} involving $\alpha_t$ is achievable since the probability of the complementary distribution needed to satisfy the symmetry assumption is at least as large as the probability of the arbitrary distribution satisfying Assumption \ref{nondg}.
+conditioned on $\mathcal{F}_t$, where we use $\perp\!\!\!\perp$ to denote independence.
+Due to $I_A$, the system is not under attack with probability $1-2p$.
+The roles of the two attacks $v_t$ and $\tilde v_t$ are distinct in the sense that the attacker can select any arbitrary distribution \textit{satisfying Assumption \ref{nondg}} for $v_t$, whereas the distribution of $\tilde v_t$ is strategically designed in response to $v_t$ to guarantee that the aggregate distribution of $w_t$ \textit{satisfies Assumption \ref{advnon}} at the attack times.
+The equation \eqref{alpha} involving $\alpha_t$ is achievable since the arbitrary distribution $v_t$ can be neutralized by $\tilde v_t$ to satisfy the symmetry assumption, given that $I_B$ ensures equal probabilities of occurrence for both attacks.